department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Console Services**
   - Adds linting rules or triggered Github action to prevent use of the *api.va.gov hostname.
+  - Work with individual teams whose API calls were re-routed via the forward proxy to ensure that any subsequent calls, e.g. for paginated requests, are also routed in the same way (see note under **Vets-api: Settings**)

 #### **Mobile Flagship App**